skluz/poc-scala-functional-tests/README.md

   * missing properties are deserialized to `null` or `None` for `Option`
   * deserialization fails when unknown field occurs in JSON (to enforce a new assertion or test)
 * enums are handled by `@JsonScalaEnumeration`
-* check `com.funtis.commons.json.jackson.JSONParserTest` for some examples
+* check `utf.commons.json.jackson.JSONParserTest` for some examples

 ##### Dependency updates check
 * run `sbt dependencyUpdates` to check which dependencies can be updated

 ##### Tags
-* use `com.funtis.commons.tags.WIP` tag to run select and run single test
+* use `utf.commons.tags.WIP` tag to run select and run single test
     * create new configuration: Run -> Edit Configuration -> ScalaTest
+    * Search for tests: In whole project
     * Test Kind: All in package
-    * Package: com.funtis
+    * Package: `utf`
-    * Test options: `-n com.funtis.commons.tags.WIP`
+    * Test options: `-n utf.commons.tags.WIP`
     * mark selected test like: `it should "test something" in taggedAs WIP { ... }`

+##### Logging
+* `HttpClient` logs request and response default.
+In order to see raw request and responses (since Apache HttpClient adds some headers like Connection, User-Agent) refer to https://hc.apache.org/httpcomponents-client-4.5.x/logging.html

 ### ToDo
 - [ ] logging: logback.xml for api, web, perf - sbt + intellij